 Understanding Blue Light and Why It Matters

+Blue light plays a crucial role in how our eyes and brain function, far beyond just helping us see.
+Understanding its effects is key to appreciating how blue-blocking intraocular lenses (IOLs) can influence vision, sleep, and overall well-being.
 To understand how blue-blocking IOLs affect the eye and brain, you first need to know how blue light functions.
-Blue light refers to wavelengths approximately between 400–500 nanometres.
+Blue light refers to wavelengths approximately between 400โ500 nanometres.
 This range contains both:

 These wavelengths do more than simply contribute to vision.
 They play a key role in regulating your circadian rhythm the internal clock that influences sleep, alertness, hormone release, temperature, and even mood.